webforj/webforj-documentation/docs/getting-started/tutorial/basic-app.md

 This step leverages the base app class provided by webforJ to define the structure and behavior of the app.
 Following through to later steps will transition to a more advanced setup using routing to manage multiple screens, introduced in Step 3.

 By the end of this step, you’ll have a functioning app that demonstrates basic interaction with components and event handling in webforJ.

+To begin, go to the `1-step-1` directory, and run `mvn jetty:run`

 <img src={require('@site/static/img/tutorial_images/step1.png').default} alt="Screenshot of first app" className="tutorial-image" />